tensorflow/tensorflow/tensorflow/contrib/cmake/README.md

     * `tensorflow_ENABLE_POSITION_INDEPENDENT_CODE` should always be `on`
     * `tensorflow_ENABLE_SNAPPY_SUPPORT` should always be `on`
     * `tensorflow_OPTIMIZE_FOR_NATIVE_ARCH` should always be `on`
     * `CMAKE_INSTALL_PREFIX` is the location where the final package will be installed.
-You may change it to you own preferred path (optional)
+You may change it to your own preferred path (optional)

 6. After changing the configuration in step 5, press `Configure` again
 7. If not error is found, press `Generate`